Passion Projects

 This was my first time getting to share my journey with a large group of Korean Americans and marked a shift in my attitude towards embracing my heritage.

 It also made me critically think about how we present ourselves and what we change about our stories to fit a more streamlined narrative.
-I had some Korean friends in high school (although none who exposed me to Korea like June Park did) - but they didn't quite "fit" the monologue.
-After this, I decided to stop editing my own experiences to make telling stories easier.
-It's better to own the unique little nuances than smooth them over.
+After this experience, I made a commitment to avoid retroactively editing my own experiences as much as possible.

 Designing a more interesting Zoom background